Application & Admission Procedure

 To be eligible for an Australian student visa, all prospective international students are required to apply for and be accepted into a registered course, or part of a registered course, by a registered Australian education provider.
 IIBIT is a registered provider under Australian Government legislation (Registered Provider Number 01917B).

 General Admission Requirements

-To be eligible for entry to the University of Ballarat applicants must be able to meet the University of Ballarat general academic admission requirements (including in some cases specific subject prerequisites for particular courses) and demonstrate proficiency in the English language.
+To be eligible for entry to the Federation University applicants must be able to meet the Federation University general academic admission requirements including in some cases specific course prerequisites for particular programs and demonstrate proficiency in the English language.

-Entry requirements vary from course to course, but generally require completion of a first degree from a recognised university with specified minimum grades (or marks) in relevant subjects.
-A period of work experience, following graduation, may also be required for some professional courses.
+Entry requirements vary from program to program, however generally require completion of a first degree from a recognised University with specified minimum grades (or marks) in relevant courses.
+A period of work experience, following graduation, may also be required for some professional programs.

 English Language Proficiency